 It started as a fantasy, Operation Wedding, as outrageous as it was simple: Under the disguise of a trip to a local family wedding, the group members would buy every ticket on a small 12-seater plane, so there would be no passengers but them, no innocents in harm’s way.
 The group’s pilot would take over the controls and fly the 16 runaways into the sky, over the Soviet border, on to Sweden, bound for Israel.

-OPERATION WEDDING, documentary 2016 - TRAILER (my parents & the plane hijacking)
+Trailer: OPERATION WEDDING (my parents & the plane hijacking) / Soviet Jewry Refuseniks

 A scene from the film Operation Wedding: "Good Terrorists?
 Or not?"